 Do Project Manager jobs pay well?

-Yes, project manager jobs pay well.
-As in any industry, some project manager jobs pay better than others, but the average project manager salary of $91,578 is times the average national salary of about $44,225 per year.
+Yes, project manager jobs typically pay well.
+The average project manager salary of $91,578 is significantly higher than the national average salary of approximately $44,225 per year.

 -